 NOTE: Ensure that you have set up your FTP server through AiDisk.
-For more details, refer to the section 3.6.1 Using AiDisk.
+For more details, refer to the section 3.17.1 Using AiDisk.

-- From the navigation panel, click General > USB application > Media Services and Servers > FTP Share tab. - 2.
-From the list of folders, select the type of access rights that you want to assign for specific folders: - R/W: Select to assign read/write access for a specific folder. - W: Select to assign write only access for a specific folder. - R: Select to assign read only access for a specific folder. - No: Select this option if you do not want to share a specific folder. - 3.
-Click Apply to confirm the changes. - 4.
+From the navigation panel, click Advanced Settings > USB Application > FTP Share.

+- 2. From the list of folders, select the type of access rights that you want to assign for specific folders: - R/W: Select to assign read/write access for a specific folder. - W: Select to assign write only access for a specific folder. - R: Select to assign read only access for a specific folder. - No: Select this option if you do not want to share a specific folder. - 3.
+If you prefer, you can set the Allow anonymous login field to ON. - 4.
+In the Maximum number of concurrent connections field, key in the number of devices that can simultaneously connect to the FTP share server. - 5.
+Click Apply to confirm the changes. - 6.
 To access the FTP server, key in the ftp link ftp://<hostname>.asuscomm.com and your user name and password on a web browser or a third-party FTP utility.

-3.7.3 3G/4G
+3.17.3 3G/4G

-3G/4G USB modems can be connected to RT-AX82U to allow Internet access.
+3G/4G USB modems can be connected to the router to allow Internet access.

-NOTE: For a list of verified USB modems, please visit: http://event.asus.com/2009/networks/3gsupport/.
+NOTE: For a list of verified USB modems, please visit: http://event.asus.com/2009/networks/3gsupport/